raspberrypilearning/sensing-space/lesson-1/lesson.md

 ![ISS Exploded](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6f/ISS_configuration_2011-05_en.svg/1000px-ISS_configuration_2011-05_en.svg.png)

 ## Building the Tranquility Module
-1. There will be 2 Raspberry Pis and Sense HATs aboard the ISS.
+1. There will be two Raspberry Pis and Sense HATs aboard the ISS.
 One will be situated in the Cupola which is attached to the Tranquility module.
 ![Cupola](https://upload.wikimedia.org/wikipedia/commons/thumb/2/22/STS130_cupola_view1.jpg/1024px-STS130_cupola_view1.jpg)
 1. If you build the Cupola and the Tranquility module first, you will have some idea of the scale your students will need to conform to when building the other modules.
 2. You can build the housing for the Sense HAT any way you choose, but you will need to make sure that it is sealed reasonably well, and that there is a transparent base.
 The following construction guide works sufficiently well.